 Bonz was heckled for looking like one of the Hanson brothers, and Rizzo was elongated and had a weird skateboarding stance.
-They had a man crush on Brandon Lee and did a shot-for-shot remake of “The Crow” at age 12, though the tapes are still missing somewhere in Tall Timbers New Jersey.
+They became obsessed with Brandon Lee and did a shot-for-shot remake of “The Crow” at age 12 (epic VHS footage).

 Through Bonz’s extensive music writing and Rizzo’s growing film sensibilities, they started shooting odd ball comedic shorts and making music.
 Rizzo played drums on Bonz’s album “From Sumi to Japan”.
 They were known to everybody in their building as “the kids with cameras and guitars”.

 They teamed up with Bonz’s brother Mike Strandberg, Rizzo’s brother Jay Liquori and good friend Denny Mui, where together they conceived ideas and produced various sketch videos.
 After getting a local buzz, they started the film collective Paxen Films and got further notice in the music industry for their absurd video The Chinese Food Song.
 This was the birth of Bonz and Rizz’s fun PSA videos.

 Whether it be subway train etiquette, holiday safety messages or something as simple as “don’t forget to put on your deodorant”, Bonz and Rizz are here to help.